Why choose Counsellor Dean Richardson?

 Dean Richardson MNCS(Accredited Registrant)

-- 20 years practical counselling experience 100%
+- 21st year of practical counselling experience 100%

 - Specialist in Lesbian & Gay Couple Relationship Counselling 100%